kjy/liftoff-assignments/P2-Project_Outline/README.md

 ## Submission Instructions

 ### Overview
-A web app that tracks motivational and inspirational messages.
-The idea for this project came from wanting to motivate and inspire people during the pandemic.
+The motivation for this message tracking app came form the pandemic as a way to provide self-care to those experiencing hard times.
+This app provides a way for people to track and refer back to their own uplifting and positive messages as a way to motivate and inspire themselves to stay focused, to have a positive outlook, and to move forward in life.
 The user will first register, allowing for login authentication.
 Next, the user will be able to view, create, modify and delete messages.
 This app will allow the user to track their own messages for their own interest.
-Another feature includes a carousel or gallery of images that have captioned messages.
+Another feature includes a gallery of images that have caption messages.
 Finally, the app includes pulling and displaying weather data.

 ### Features
-Feature 1: Sign up and login with authentication   COMPLETED
+Feature 1: Registration, login, hashed password, authentication             COMPLETED

 Feature 2: Create, Read, Update, Delete (CRUD operations) for messages      COMPLETED

-Feature 3: Gallery of images with captioned messages    COMPLETED
+Feature 3: Gallery of images with caption messages                          COMPLETED

-Feature 4: Pull weather data and display on website, using API    IN PROGRESS
+Feature 4: Pull weather data and display on website, using API              COMPLETED

 ### Technologies
 Java programming language